 This isn’t about a quick fix.
 It’s about developing a complete approach that may include regenerative treatments, targeted exercises, and specific dietary recommendations.
 Your personalized plan provides a clear, actionable path forward, empowering you to take control of your knee pain and work toward a more active, comfortable life.

-Work with a Regenerative Medicine Specialist
+Why You Should See a Regenerative Medicine Specialist

 To truly understand your non-surgical options, it’s best to work with a specialist in regenerative medicine.
 These experts can accurately diagnose the cause of your knee pain and determine if you are a good candidate for advanced treatments.
 At Miami Stem Cell, our team specializes in non-surgical therapies for joint degeneration, including bone-on-bone knee pain, using umbilical cord-derived mesenchymal stem cells and exosomes.